Liverpool midfielder Woodburn joins Hearts on season-long loan

 Woodburn's career so far

-Having made his debut in November 2016, the Nottinham-born starlet subsequently became Liverpool's youngest-ever goalscorer when he netted against Leeds United in the 2016-17 EFL Cup.
+Having made his debut in November 2016, the Nottingham-born starlet subsequently became Liverpool's youngest-ever goalscorer when he netted against Leeds United in the 2016-17 EFL Cup.

-In all, he has made 11 senior appearances to date, and has spent previous loan spells with Sheffield United, Oxford United and Blackpool acorss the past three seasons.
+In all, he has made 11 senior appearances to date, and has spent loan spells with Sheffield United, Oxford United and Blackpool during the past three seasons.